nathanielwarner/flightgear-photoscenery/README.md

 # FlightGear - PhotoScenery Edition

-These patches bring support for photoscenery to FlightGear, the free and open-source flight simulator.
+This project brings support for photoscenery to FlightGear, the free and open-source flight simulator.
 The photoscenery is an overlay, which overrides the traditional scenery textures when available.
 It is fully compatible with the ALS and default pipelines, and works with your existing scenery.